BCarnaval/UniTeX/README.md

 style.sty
 ```

 3. If you read this I am assuming that your **test** directory isn't missing any files and you now are ready to configure/customize the template to satisfy the nature of your project.
-To do this, you simply open your favorite text editor and remove default values from `PageTitre.tex`, `main.tex`, all the files inside `sections/` and `figs/` directories, references from `refs.bib` and feel free to add your personnal commands inside `commands.sty`.
+To do this, you simply open your favorite text editor and remove default values from `main.tex`, all the files inside `sections/` and `figs/` directories, references from `refs.bib` and feel free to add your personnal commands/style features inside `commands.sty`, `style.sty`.

 ## Screenshots